CG-ADAMS/Talend-Ansible/ansible/roles/tac/README.md

 Role Variables
 --------------

-Before running the script, you can change the following variable in the *defaults/main.yml* file:
+Before running the script, you can change the following variables in the *defaults/main.yml* file:

 > **Note**: You can find details about each application installed using these Ansible roles in the corresponding RPM documentation on [Talend Help Center](https://help.talend.com/search/all?query=rpm&content-lang=en-US).